JeffersonLab/epics2pulsar/README.md

 The list of PVs to monitor is read from the file _pvs.properties_.
 The Java [Properties](https://en.wikipedia.org/wiki/.properties) file contains a single key named _PVS_CSV_, which is a comma separated values list of PV names.

+The Pulsar broker to use is configured via an environment variable named _PULSAR_URL_.

 ## Run
 Launch the gateway with:
 ````